 - Speaking to analysts

-WIIFM does put focus on customers, but it doesn’t use persuasion enough in marketing communication.
+WIIFM does put focus on customers, but it doesn’t use persuasion enough in B2B marketing communication.

-FISGS places buyer motivations, emotions, and desired outcomes at the core of your external-facing communications and marketing strategy.
+FISGS puts B2B buyer motivations, emotions, and desired outcomes at the core of your external-facing communications and marketing strategy.
 Buyers want to know how what you offer will help them grow.
 Plain and simple.
 With FISGS, you get WIIFM benefits and a lot more.

-I’m testing FISGS as an upgrade to WIIFM because of its weird ability to deliver explicit strategic direction to the user.
+I’m testing FISGS as an upgrade to WIIFM because of its supernatural ability to deliver explicit strategic direction to the user.

 Hmm.
-Maybe I’ll conduct a survey of 250 unnamed marketers without mentioning job titles, then publish a biased report that supports my claim that FISGS works.
+Maybe I’ll conduct a survey of 50 unnamed B2B marketers without mentioning job titles, then publish a biased report that supports my claim that FISGS works.
+Oh yeah, and publish a press release that could’ve been a blog or LinkedIn post.

 This blog post originally appeared in my Substack newsletter, B2B PR Now.
 Please consider signing up for it since I post stuff from there on this blog months after newsletter subscribers get it.